Ashtarak: Geography

 Ashtarak is located on the left bank of Kasagh River, 13 km to the northwest of the capital Yerevan, at an approximate height of 1110 meters above sea level.

 The town occupies the central point between the Ararat plain from the south and the mountains of Aragats from the north.
 The area is rich with water resources.
 The fountains of Saghmosavan, Nazrevan and Shroshor are the main sources of drinking water for the town.

 The town is divided into 4 districts: Old Ashtarak on the right bank of Kasagh river, Dzakhap (literally meaning left bank) on the left side of Kasagh, Gitavan and Bagavan.
 The village of Mughni -included within the municipality of Ashtarak- is located to the north of the town.
 The valley of Ashtarak commonly known as Ashtaraki dzor is a major destination for visitors from Yerevan and other nearby settlements.

 Climate

-Ashtarak has a hot-summer humid continental climate (Köppen climate classification Dfa).
+Ashtarak has a hot-summer humid continental climate (Köppen climate classification Dsa).
+The city has a hot and dry weather in summers, especially in August and September, the driest months.
+Spring is the wettest time of the year.
+Hail is a rare event which can happen in warmer months.